execution-flows/flow-compose/README.md

    * It is not available to other flow functions in the flow.

 3. `flow_function` - a flow function defined in the flow configuration made available to the code in the flow function body.
-   * When the `flow_function` has a default value, that default value is used in the flow function body.
+   * When the `flow_function` has a default value marked as `optional_flow_function_configuration_override` in the reference code, you can use it in the flow body.
 The rest of the flow functions have access to the definition from the flow configuration.
    * The `T` type is the return type of the function.

 ## What's next?